Fauna CLI v4

 )

-The file is organized into profiles, letting you use different groups of settings for different environments or use cases.
+The config file is organized into profiles, letting you use different groups of settings for different environments or use cases.

 # `dev` profile settings